NOTE: If you are using Google Tag Manager to load the Microsoft Clarity script, you must first set up compatibility with Google Consent Mode.

 Click into your respective license

-Click “next” until you get to page #4 and select the option to Enable Microsoft Clarity Compatibility
+Towards the bottom of this page, select the option to Enable Microsoft Clarity Compatibility

 Paste this code directly below your Usecentrics V3 script (from step #1 above):